huaminghuangtw/Brain-Food/README.md

 > _“Where is the wisdom we have lost in knowledge?
 Where is the knowledge we have lost in information?” ― T.S.
 Eliot, [The Waste Land and Other Poems](https://www.goodreads.com/work/quotes/15306654)_

-This repository includes a collection of _articles_, _books_, _podcasts_, _movies_, _TV shows_, and _YouTube videos_ I've [bookmarked](https://huami.ng/bookmarks) across the Internet.
+The internet is noisy.
+This is my quiet corner.
+Here, I curated interesting _articles_, _books_, _podcasts_, _movies_, _TV shows_, and _YouTube videos_ to enjoy later.
+This project is my attempt to fight information overload, turning a stream of information into a source of knowledge and wisdom.

-In today's world of information abundance, we're constantly bombarded with information—fast, [endless](https://perell.com/essay/never-ending-now/), and often driven by algorithms.
-Most of what we consume is either created within the last 24 hours or recommended by “For You” feeds.
+## Philosophy

 > _“I consider that a man's brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.
 A fool takes in all the lumber of every sort that he comes across, so that the knowledge which might be useful to him gets crowded out, or at best is jumbled up with a lot of other things so that he has a difficulty in laying his hands.” — Sherlock Holmes_

+### 1. Declutter Your Feed

+In today's world of information abundance, we're constantly bombarded with fast, [never-ending](https://perell.com/essay/never-ending-now/) information.
+Most of what we consume is either created within the last 24 hours or recommended by “For You” algorithms.

 Your information diet shapes your mind as much as your food shapes your body—the quality of your inputs determines the quality of your thoughts.
-In an age of information overload, you're not the average of the five people you spend the most time with, but the five information sources you consume most.
+In an age of AI, you're not the average of the five people you spend the most time with, but the five information sources you consume most.

 What you read, watch, and listen to is as important as what you eat.
 Your digital environment influences your thinking just as much—_if not more_—than your physical surroundings.
 Remember that.

-Let this project remind you to be intentional about what you're feeding your brain.
-Don't just follow the algorithm.
+Be intentional about what you're feeding your brain.
+Don't blindly follow the algorithm.
 Pick what deserves your attention.
 Choose wisely.
 Brainwash yourself with [greatness](https://www.thelindylibrary.org/).

+### 2. Limit Content Consumption

+It was one evening when I first came across Ali Abdaal's work on YouTube.
+His videos on productivity and personal development resonate deeply with me.
+They opened up a new world for me.
+I was deep into more self-improvement blogs and “life-changing” videos.

+But soon, I fell into a trap.
+The more I clicked “Read Next” or “Watch Next,” the more the algorithm fed me.
+I felt anxious and overwhelmed.
+My brain felt like it was short-circuiting.
+I knew I had to escape this trap.

+So I made a rule for myself: **Only consume what I've already saved.
+No more impulsive consumption.**

+This rule changed everything.
+The feeling of “not being enough” faded away.
+I felt calm and peaceful.
+I no longer had the fear of missing out.
+I started choosing quality over quantity.

 ## How I Built This System